urbit/urbit/README.markdown

     ~waclux-tomwyc:dojo: your ship: ~

 And finally, hit `^D` to kill the task.

-Arvo has a simple task manager interface, allowing you see the running commands, along with being able to spawn or kill programs.
-Hitting `^V` will bring you to this interface, and running `-prog` will kill that program while `+prog` will spawn a new one.
-If you ever end up with a broken program that is spouting errors and wish to restart it, do it from this interface.
-Even our shell and REPL `:dojo` is just another program in this list!

-This is the base view from Arvo as well.
-If you kill all your running programs with `^D`, it will drop you into this interface.

 Lastly, Arvo is a single-level store.
 Since it's not the '70s anymore and disk is cheap, everything you do is saved for ever.